darron/iron_worker_examples/ruby_ng/gitlab_to_datadog_webhook_worker/README.md

 This example demonstrates starting a worker from a GitlabHQ webhook.

 1. Setup your Iron.io credentials
-2. Add Thyour Datadog API credentials to a file `datadog.yml`:
+2. Add your Datadog API credentials to a file `datadog.yml`:

     ```yaml
     datadog: